 In our French curriculum, we encourage children to appreciate the opportunities that speaking more than one language will provide them to hear from and be heard by people from a range of backgrounds across the globe.

 Pupils begin learning French in Year 3, with early exposure to the language through songs and rhymes.
 There is a particular emphasis in developing children’s phonic awareness so they can confidently and accurately pronounce words in an increasingly accurate accent.
 Pupils in Key Stage Two have a weekly French lesson throughout the year.
 All lessons develop three key cornerstones of language development: phonics, vocabulary and grammar.

-We use Lightbulb Languages to support our teaching and the children’s learning.
+We use Language Angels to support our teaching and the children’s learning.
 Learning is broken into small steps, modelled explicitly, practised deliberately and reviewed regularly and intentionally.
 Carefully selected high-frequency vocabulary is taught explicitly and revisited systematically over time to ensure automatic and fluent recall from long-term memory.
 Children learn grammatical structures, patterns and rules in a logically organised sequence.
 An emphasis is placed on reusable structures that children can learn to adapt and extend.
 An emphasis in understanding and identifying word classes is prioritised in vocabulary and grammar instruction.

 By the end of Key Stage Two, our children take the opportunities to have conversations, to read a range of texts and to generate language for a range of purposes based on their knowledge of phonics, vocabulary and grammar.